Navy Supply Corps School: Navy Supply Corps Introductory Programs

-Basic Qualifications Course
+Basic Supply Officer Course

-The Basic Qualification Course (BQC) is a 20-week in-person program that teaches management techniques essential for understanding Navy procedures through exams and practical assessments.
-The BQC teaches students supply management food service, retail operations, disbursing management, leadership management.
+The Basic Supply Officer Course (BSOC) (formerly called the Basic Qualification Course [BQC]) is a 20-week in-person program that teaches management techniques essential for understanding Navy procedures through exams and practical assessments.
+The BQC teaches students supply management, food service, retail operations, disbursing management, and leadership management.
 These supply skills are tested through practical applications and examinations.
-The aim of the BQC is to get newly commissioned officers "Ready for Sea" as Supply Officers.
-All BQC students must complete a five-day Division Officer Leadership Course.
+The aim of the BSOC is to get newly commissioned officers "Ready for Sea" as Supply Officers.
+All BSOC students must complete a five-day Division Officer Leadership Course.
 This course teaches junior officers the skills to become an effective leader in an operational environment.
-This course is taught through scenario driven activities through use of interactive videos, role-playing and group-based discussions.
+This course is taught through scenario-driven activities through the use of interactive videos, role-playing, and group-based discussions.
 Students will be placed in a work center, build working relationships with the Chain of Command, improve time management, and discuss functional administration all to develop leadership principles.

-Basic Qualifications Course - Navy Reserve
+Basic Qualification Course - Navy Reserve

 This program teaches individuals to become Navy Reserve supply officers.
-The Basic Qualifications Course - Navy Reserve (BQC-NR) program teaches fundamental, technical and managerial information required to be an effective Supply officer in the Navy Reserve.
+The Basic Qualification Course - Navy Reserve (BQC-NR) program teaches fundamental, technical, and managerial information required to be an effective Supply officer in the Navy Reserve.
 The total duration of the BQC-NR is 15 months.
 This time is made up of self-paced correspondence work with three different on-site training intervals.
 The BQC-NR course curriculum comprises Supply Management, Food Service, Disbursing Management, Retail Operations, and Leadership and Management.
 A minimum grade of 80 percent is required for each curriculum aspect.

 Post Introductory Officer Courses

 Transportation of Hazardous Materials

-The Transportation of Hazardous Materials (HAZMAT) course provides formal training prerequisite for command approved qualification to certify hazardous materials for shipment via all modes of transportation.
-The course includes a comprehensive overview of the transportation of hazardous materials by motor, rail and water and an intensive review of the requirements for movement of hazardous materials by commercial/military air.
+The Transportation of Hazardous Materials (HAZMAT) course provides formal training prerequisite for command-approved qualification to certify hazardous materials for shipment via all modes of transportation.
+The course includes a comprehensive overview of the transportation of hazardous materials by motor, rail, and water and an intensive review of the requirements for movement of hazardous materials by commercial/military air.
 HAZMAT also discusses the role of the Department of Transportation, Defense Transportation System, commercial carriers and different regional laws regarding handling, packaging, marking, labelling and placarding of hazardous materials.
 Practical learning is heavily used for greater comprehension through the use of mock-up HAZMAT offices and storage rooms.
 Students will learn about relevant codes regarding transportation, labelling and inspections.
 HAZMAT has three separate examinations on regulations determining whether students pass the course.
 Recertification and additional certification is required after every two years after the HAZMAT qualification credit is acquired.

 Recertification is acquired through the Transportation of Hazardous Materials Recertification Course.
 This requires students to certify hazardous materials for transportation.
 They must have completed the HAZMAT or equivalent course within the last two years.
 This course discusses the same transportation elements of the HAZMAT course.
 Fulfilment of the course is determined by one final examination.
 The aim of this course is to keep transportation managers familiar with new regulations.